 That structure has continued to develop since the first year.
-Peacebuilders Camp 2012 reduced the number of campers to twelve so that stronger relationships could develop between campers and with the adult leaders.
-Jonah and Marilyn that year also recognized the gifts that volunteer counselor Erica Schoon brought to the program and asked her to join the leadership team as the third co-director.
+In 2012, Jonah and Marilyn that recognized the gifts that volunteer counselor Erica Schoon brought to the program and asked her to join the leadership team as the third co-director.
 As planning for Peacebuilders Camp 2013 began, the team decided to take a leap of faith and expand camp to two weeks, one week for each of two different age groups.
 Largely due to Erica’s tireless effort, those two weeks filled with eager campers.
 With paid counselors for the first time, camp was even more successful than in the past.

 Another change in structure since the first year of camp has been a more formal partnership with Koinonia Farm itself.
 Now under Koinonia’s fiscal and programatic umbrella, Peacebuilders Camp at Koinonia Farm enjoys even more support and involvement from the partners, interns, and volunteers at Koinonia.